Is The Indonesian Language Hard To Learn For An English Speaking Self-Student?

 In other words, Indonesian grammar doesn't represent a huge challenge.

-The Foreign Service Institute, which is the American government institution who teaches foreign languages to US emissaries and diplomats, have sorted the languages that they teach into four groups depending on the time they take to learn.
+The Foreign Service Institute, which is the American government institution that teaches foreign languages to US emissaries and diplomats, have sorted the languages that they teach into four groups depending on the time they take to learn.

 So these estimates don't necessarily apply to a self student.
 Your methods might differ from FSI's teaching program and you might not aim for the same degree of fluency off the bat.